ding-ma/applied-ml/mini-project-4/README.md

 ## Running the model
 We have modified the [Pytorch implementation](https://github.com/pytorch/examples/tree/master/imagenet) to be able to tweak hyperparamters and log the output to a file.

+Modified:
+* `--batch-size`: defaults to 128 instead of 256 due to GPU memory limitations.
+Only images sized at 256x256 can use a batch size of 256, otherwise the program will crash.

 Added params:
 * `--img`: size of the image (default to 256).
-A size of 384 present in the paper needs a reduction of the batch size to 128
 * `--normalize`: normalization of the RGB values (default to true)
-* `--keep-logs`: save logs to a file when training or testing
+* `--keep-logs`: save logs to a file when training or testing.
+The output are saved to `./logs`
-* `--random-resize`: randomly resize the images.
-Takes in **3** numbers only.
-E.g. `--random-resize 224 256 288`
+* `--jitter-val`: randomly resize validation images.
+The smaller images will be padded with 0 to match the largest one.
+E.g. `--jitter-val 224 256 288`

-Example: `python main.py --arch vgg11 --pretrained --evaluate /home/dataset/ILSVRC/Data/CLS-LOC`
+Example: `python main.py /home/dataset/ILSVRC/Data/CLS-LOC --arch vgg11 --pretrained --evaluate`

 ## Dataset Location
 * Download from [Imaget 2012](http://image-net.org/challenges/LSVRC/2012/2012-downloads):